egeniq/webview-debugger/README.md

 Plain android webview debugger.

-To view the current settings, go to ":about".
+To view the current settings, go to ":about"..